Sky360-Repository/simpletracker/Readme.md

 * Step 6: Blobs are detected and keypoints extracted
 * Step 7: Dense Optical Flow is run
 * Step 8: Trackers (CSRT) are initialised using keypoints who are then tracked accross frames
 * Step 9: Events are raised, these mainly feed into the SimpleTracker listners which in turn will produce video files and other metadata files containing validated targets that were tracked.
+See the Output section below.
 * Step 10: Visualisers are updated

 Step 1 - 7 can be performed on both the CPU or GPU, however from Step 7 onwards its CPU only